dlaurie/lua-assign/README.md

 2. If the best person already has a job, it gets complicated.
 The shortlist for that job is also examined, maybe other shortlists too.
 The question "If something is added to some of the current skill scores making the corresponding ratings go lower, which person would then be best?" is asked all the time.
 Sooner or later, we either find a way of rescheduling some of the jobs so that an unemployed person is best for one of the previously assigned jobs, or discover a subset of jobs whose combined shortlists do not contain enough persons.
 If successful, the skill scores are updated accordingly; if unsuccessful, the job is skipped.
 3. When the last job has been assigned or skipped, we are done.

-The algorithm is a streamlined version of the [Hungarian algorithm] ([http://en.wikipedia.org/wiki/Hungarian\_algorithm](http://en.wikipedia.org/wiki/Hungarian_algorithm)), the main differences being:
+The algorithm is a streamlined version of the [Hungarian algorithm]([http://en.wikipedia.org/wiki/Hungarian\_algorithm](http://en.wikipedia.org/wiki/Hungarian_algorithm)), the main differences being:

 -   the matrix may have more rows than columns;
 -   the columns of the matrix are (thanks to Lua's table type) kept as sparse vectors;
 -   the matrix itself is never updated, a vector of row corrections being updated instead (column corrections are implicit);
 -   the solution process adds one column at a time, so that the partial solution is optimal on the partial matrix;
--   employment and/or performance is maximized instead of salaries being minimized (keeping both management and trade unions happy).
+-   employment and/or performance is maximized instead of salaries being minimized.

 Other applications
 ------------------